aleksanderbl29/docs-jekyll/_posts/2023-05-27-learning-github-actions.md

 On this page you should fill in the webhook url for your service and name the secret appropriately.
 Mine is called _LITTLELINK_PORTAINER_WEBHOOK_.

 ## Creating a workflow file
-For this to work you will need to create a .github/workflows folder in your repository.
-In that folder you need a file ending in .yml.
+For this to work you will need to create a `.github/workflows`{: .filepath} folder in your repository.
+In that folder you need a file ending in `.yml`{: .filepath}.
 You can do this with 'touch' in your folder.
 ```console
 mkdir .github && cd .github
 mkdir workflows && cd workflows